shift0x/synapse-protocol/README.md

 A decentralized knowledge monetization platform that enables domain experts to contribute specialized knowledge and earn rewards when AI models access that knowledge through Model Context Protocol (MCP) integrations.

+Providing expert knowledge to agents allow builders to create smarter and more capable agents in less time

 ## Overview

 Synapse Protocol creates a marketplace for expert knowledge where: